canonical/lxd/doc/reference/storage_dir.md

 ### Storage bucket configuration

-To enable storage buckets for local storage pool drivers and allow applications to access the buckets via the S3 protocol, you must configure the `core.storage_buckets_address` server setting (see {ref}`server`).
+To enable storage buckets for local storage pool drivers and allow applications to access the buckets via the S3 protocol, you must configure the [`core.storage_buckets_address`](server-options-core) server setting.

 Storage buckets do not have any configuration for `dir` pools.
 Unlike the other storage pool drivers, the `dir` driver does not support bucket quotas via the `size` setting.